 Elif Shafak is an award-winning novelist and the most widely read female writer in Turkey.
 She is also a political commentator and an inspirational public speaker.

-She writes in both Turkish and English, and has published 15 books, 10 of which are novels, including the bestselling The Bastard of Istanbul and The Forty Rules of Love.
-Her books have been translated into 47 languages.
+She writes in both Turkish and English, and has published 15 books, 10 of which are novels, including the bestselling The Bastard of Istanbul, The Forty Rules of Love and her most recent, Three Daughters of Eve.
+Her books have been published in 48 languages.
 She is published by Penguin in the UK and represented by Curtis Brown globally.

-She has been featured in major newspapers and periodicals around the world, including the Financial Times, the Guardian, the New York Times, the Wall Street Journal, Der Spiegel and La Repubblica.
+She has been featured in and contributes to major newspapers and periodicals around the world, including the Financial Times, the Guardian, the New York Times, the Wall Street Journal, Der Spiegel and La Repubblica.

-Shafak has taught at various universities in Turkey, UK and USA.
+Shafak has an academic background and has taught at various universities in Turkey, UK and USA.
 She holds a degree in International Relations, a masters degree in Gender and Women’s Studies and a PhD in Political Science.
 She is known as a women’s rights, minority rights and LGBT rights advocate.

 As a public speaker Shafak is represented by The London Speaker Bureau and Chartwell Speakers and Penguin Speakers Bureau.